 Psychologists hold doctoral degrees (PhD or PsyD) and specialize in psychological testing and evidence-based therapy.
 In certain U.S. states and federal jurisdictions, specially trained psychologists with prescribing authority can prescribe medications.

-Psychiatrists are medical doctors who completed psychiatric residencies.
+Psychiatrists are medical doctors who have completed psychiatric residencies.
 They primarily manage medication and may offer limited therapy.
 For moderate to severe anxiety requiring medication, a psychiatrist-therapist combination often works best.

 Evidence-Based Treatment Approaches